Skip to content

 High prolactin or hyperprolactinemia

 High prolactin levels can inhibit ovulation.
-Prolactin increases during breastfeeding, which may inhibit fertility while breastfeeding.
+Prolactin increases during breastfeeding, which may hinder fertility while breastfeeding.
 Prolactin doesn’t always inhibit ovulation, so breastfeeding is not a reliable means of birth control.
 Blood levels of prolactin also go up due to stress.
-Stress reduction may help reduce prolactin levels and allow normal ovulation.
+Stress reduction may help reduce prolactin levels and allow regular ovulation.
 Herbs and vitamin B6 can also help to lower excessive prolactin levels.
 Prolactin also has an inverse relationship with the neurotransmitter dopamine.
 Vitamins, minerals, and herbs can help with dopamine release, which can help moderate prolactin.

 Low estrogen (estradiol)